-- Nostril Shot: Parodied, where the character talking to the camera has a runny nose that just keeps running.
+- Nostril Shot: Parodied, where the character talking to the camera Blair Witch-style has a runny nose that just keeps running.

 - Offing the Annoyance: Played for laughs when a reporter of the killing spree in the town is annoyed by a teenager who pops up behind her to goof off in front of the camera.
-She pulls out a gun and shoots him, then immediately changes her report from "1 dead teen" to "2 dead teens".
+She pulls out a gun and shoots him, then immediately changes her report of the murderer's toll from "1 dead teen" to "2 dead teens".